 Faith watched Jango put the stem in his mouth and light the ten beady eyes on fire.
 He puffed a cloud over the forest and passed the insect back to her.
 “You know, you speak great English for a native from an isolated South Pacific island.”

 “I live on the Islands of Sheridan, but I was born in Kansas City.”
 Virgil Jango Skyy guided her inhalation with his hands like he was helping her parallel park.
 “I didn’t meet Virgil Blue until my mid-thirties.
 Back then you couldn’t get bug-sticks in America.
 Virgil Blue taught me to smoke them in person.”

 “Whoa!”
 Faith coughed a cloud over the fence.
-After hacking and spitting she passed the cricket back.
+Sshe passed the cricket back hacking and spitting.
 “You mean Virgil Blue smokes bug-sticks too?
 I figured they were like a thousand years old.”

 “Older.
 Virgil Blue is a title stretching back to the Biggest Bird.
 Today’s Virgil Blue is two hundred years young.
 Only the Blue Virgil is holy enough to prepare centipede, which practiced laypeople consume to join the congregation.”

 She watched him finish the cricket and tap the ash into a trashcan.
 “I’d never smoke centipede,” said Faith.
 “Too many legs—so creepy!
 Maybe someday.”

 “I don’t suppose your friend with the sunglasses sells centipedes, too?”

 “He says he wants to, but I wouldn’t call him a friend.”

 Jango nodded.
 “It’s always a pleasure to meet you, Ms. Featherway.
 I hear Virgil Blue concluding their silent lesson, so I must retrieve them from the podium.”
 He passed her a red card-stock pamphlet.
 “I’m sure you and your friends will find this pamphlet enlightening.”